 Coal exports for the September 2017 quarter were down 4.5 per cent compared to September 2016.
 The FOB value of coal exports for the quarter rose 32.4 per cent to 4.5 billion Australian dollars with an average FOB value of $109.47 per tonne.
 The average value per tonne was up 38.7 per cent or $30.54 on the previous September quarter.

-During the twelve months to 30 September 2017, there was net job growth of 1,247, taking the production workforce at NSW coal mines up to 20,432 mine workers (full-time equivalent workers).
+During the twelve months to 30 September 2017, there was net job growth of 1,247.
+This takes the production workforce at NSW coal mines up to 20,432 mine workers (full-time equivalent workers).
 The number of workers at the end of the September quarter, however; is slightly down on the 30 June 2017 figure of 20,538.
 Overall employee growth was strong in the Hunter, Gunnedah and Mudgee mining regions.
 Employee growth was highest in the open cut sector.

 Productivity at NSW coal mines, calculated as raw coal production tonnes won per employee, fell 13.7 per cent to 2,907 tonnes, down from 3,370 tonnes for the September 2016 quarter.